-Some of the smaller ornamental trees like Eastern Redbud and Dogwoods grow best in areas protected from the northern winter winds.
-Other trees like Bradford Pear, Willow, and White Pine are prone to wind, snow and storm damage, when they are larger.
+Some of the smaller ornamental trees like Eastern Redbud and Cornus florida Dogwoods grow best in areas protected from the northern winter winds.
+Other trees like Bradford Pear, Willow, Leyland Cypress, and White Pine are prone to wind, snow, and storm damage, when they are larger.

 Is the soil acidic or alkaline, and is it well drained?
 A soil’s porosity affects the amount of water and oxygen available to the roots.
 Some trees like Stewartia’s and Japanese maples do not tolerate heavy clay soils or wet feet.

-American Sycamores, River Birch and Willows thrive in wetter soils.
-Red maples and silver maples will tolerate medium clay soils, whereas Japanese maples generally will not.
+American Sycamores, River Birch, and Willows thrive in wetter soils.
+Red maples will tolerate medium clay and wetter soils, whereas Japanese maples generally will not.

 There are many beautiful tree species to choose from that flourish very well in our area.
 Your goal is to plant the right trees in the right places.